cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Macro: (ensure-transaction &body body)
 ```

-Executes body within a with-transaction form if and only if no transaction is already in progress.
+Ensures that body is executed within a transaction, but does not begin a new transaction if one is already in progress.

 ### ensure-transaction-with-isolation-level